vippsas/vipps-report-api/api-guide/settlement.md

     even if the actual payout did not succeed.
 If money does not arrive within the agreed-upon delay, please contact customer service.

-The API described further below directly represents the diagram above:
+The API endpoints are described further below:

 * The `.../funds` endpoints report on the entries on the `/funds` account
 * The `.../fees` endpoints report on the entries on the `/fees` account